Skip to content

 Does redacting a screenshot remove the underlying metadata?

 No. Redacting text only covers the visual pixels.
 It does not remove metadata like the date, time, or device name stored in the file.
-To fully protect your privacy, you should use a metadata stripping tool to remove hidden file information before sharing the image publicly.
+To fully protect your privacy, use a metadata stripping tool to remove hidden file information before sharing the image publicly.

 Can I undo a redaction after saving the file?